 What is an umbilical hernia?

 An umbilical hernia is a protrusion (outward bulging) of the abdominal lining, abdominal fat, or a portion of abdominal organ(s) through the area around the umbilicus (also called the navel or belly button).
-The umbilicus in dogs and cats is located on their underside just below the rib cage.
+The umbilicus in dogs and cats is located on their underside, just below the rib cage.

 What causes an umbilical hernia?

 Before birth, the umbilical blood vessels pass through the umbilical ring (an opening in the abdominal muscles) to provide nourishment to the developing fetus.
-An umbilical hernia is caused by the incomplete closure of the umbilical ring after birth.
+An umbilical hernia occurs when the umbilical ring does not fully close after birth.
+The hernia generally appears as a soft swelling beneath the skin and it often protrudes when the cat is standing, meowing, crying, or straining.

-An umbilical hernia can vary in size from less than a ¼" (1cm) to more than 1" (2.5cm) in diameter.
-Small (less than ¼" or 1cm) hernias may close spontaneously (without treatment) by age 3 to 4 months.
+An umbilical hernia can vary in size from less than ¼ inch (1 cm) to more than 1 inch (2.5 cm) in diameter.
+Small hernias (less than ¼ inch or 1 cm) may close spontaneously (without treatment) by age 3 to 4 months.
 Umbilical hernias that do not close may require surgery, especially if a portion of an intestinal organ protrudes through it.
-Umbilical hernias are usually painless.
-The exact incidence and cause are unknown.
-Certain family lines have a higher incidence of umbilical hernias, suggesting at least a partial genetic predisposition to the condition.

 Is an umbilical hernia dangerous?